 INTRODUCTION

-Ambient (or ubiquitous) computing [1] is a term that refers to the integration of the real physical world into the digital world of internet.
-This applies to all objects of daily life (chair, table, lamp, etc…) or physical environments (city, building, vehicle, medicalized space, etc…), static or dynamic which become, from the software applications standpoint of view, observable and controllable [2].
+Ambient computing [1], also known as ubiquitous or pervasive computing, is a term referring to the integration of the real physical world into the digital world of internet.
+This applies to all static or dynamic objects of our daily life (chair, table, lamp, etc…) or physical environments (city, building, vehicle, medicalized space, etc…), which become, from software applications standpoint of view, observable and controllable [2].
 This is made possible through communicating devices embedded in objects or placed in the environment [3].
-These devices implement resources to interact with objects (actuator) and gather information (ID, descriptions, sensor observations, etc…) on themselves, on the objects or the environment which they relate to.
-Access to these resources is achieved through software services that expose their interfaces and allow communication with the digital world.
+These devices implement resources interacting with objects (actuator) and/or gathering information (ID, descriptions, sensor observations, etc…) about themselves, the objects or the environment they relate to.
+Access to these resources is achieved through software services exposing their interfaces and allowing communication with the digital world.
 These services are then able to participate in the development of complex software applications that have to, among all the available services, select and orchestrate those allowing to reach the functionality that meets user’s needs.